onebee9/resourceWall/README.md

 # Resource Wall

-#### By: Ibifuro Odu, Chris Tate & Jimmy Tang

 A Pintrest clone where users can do the following:

-* Save an external URL along with a title and description
+* Create a "resource", comprising of an external URL, title and description.
-* Search for already-saved resources created by any user
+* Search for already-saved resources created by other users
 * Categorize any resource under a topic
 * Comment on any resource
 * Rate any resource
 * Like any resource
-* View all contributed and liked resources on one page ("My resources").
+* View all contributed and liked resources in thier dashboard ("My resources").

 ## Dependencies